-How to Make Mushrooms with Chestnuts
+How to Make Chestnut Mushrooms with Madeira

 The key ingredient is not the fresh mushrooms or the roasted chestnuts but dried porcini mushrooms.
 Typically, we rehydrate dried mushrooms for cooking.

 But grinding up the porcini mushrooms into a powder allows them to become the thickener for the sauce.
 Avoiding the gumminess, a gluten-free starch or flour would give if you make the recipe ahead of time.
 Plus, they provide additional flavor without the wait time of rehydrating.

-Mushrooms with Chestnuts
+chestnut Mushrooms with ROasted Chestnuts

-- 1/4 oz dried porcini
+- 1/4 oz dried porcini mushrooms

 - 2 tbsp ghee sub coconut oil for vegan

 - 2 cloves garlic, minced